-- Discuss any concerns with the SENDCo. - Keep a 'log' of any incidents' on CPOMs including triggers etc - Complete the behaviour grid (located at the back of class SEND file) for a minimum of two weeks and pass on to SLT/SENDCo. - Parent/Carer meeting to be held involving the class teacher and other appropriate key workers, for example, Pastoral Team, SENDCo, Head Teacher. - It may be necessary to place a pupil on a Target Card for a period of time e.g two to three weeks, depending on the need.
-All parties will agree a target/s and a written explanation provided on how to complete this. - Review after agreed period.
+- Concerns are discussed with the SENDCo. - A 'log' to be kept of any incidents' on CPOMs including triggers etc - Behaviour log is completed (located at the back of class SEND file) for a minimum of two weeks and pass on to SLT/SENDCo. - Parent/Carer meeting to be held involving the class teacher and other appropriate key workers, for example, Pastoral Team, SENDCo, Head Teacher. - It may be necessary to place a pupil on a Target Card for a period of time e.g two to three weeks, depending on the need.
+All parties will agree a target/s and a written explanation provided on how to complete this will accompany the card when sent home. - Review after agreed period.